-• A home paper can be used to assess the planning and decision making of candidates, looking at campsite selection, risk assessment, equipment selection and management techniques for different scenarios.
+Home research tasks (papers, videos, audio recordings etc) can be used to assess the planning and decision making of candidates, looking at campsite selection, risk assessment, equipment selection and management techniques for different scenarios.

-5, Teaching and learning skills
+3. Teaching and learning skills

 Candidates need to be able to command the attention of their groups and deliver knowledge and instructions to their participants with clarity.
 There should be a good structure to what they say and they should have developed a habit of checking for understanding from their group using a range of methods.